- As low as $632/Night

 About the Area

 Located in Isle of Palms, this condo is near the beach.
-Charleston City Market is worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Patriots Point and South Carolina Aquarium.
+Fort Sumter and USS Yorktown are notable landmarks, and some of the area's popular attractions include Patriots Point and South Carolina Aquarium.
 Blackbeard's Cove Family Fun Park and Mount Pleasant Memorial Waterfront Park are also worth visiting.
 Jet skiing and snorkeling offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and hiking nearby.

 Special Instructions